rokozeit/herkunft/README.md

 Some sample Python code on how to extract them is provided in [another project](https://github.com/rokozeit/herkunft_daten).

+# Using the app
-## Install the data
+## Installing the data base
-Once you have the sqlite data base built you can upload it to the Android device or you Windows computer.
-At the first start of the app you will be asked to import the data base with the default file browser.
+Once you have the sqlite data base built, you can upload it to the Android device or your Windows computer.

+At the first start of the app you will be asked to import the data base.
+By clicking on the text (link), the file browser will let you choose the data base.
 Once imported you can delete the original file.

+### Updating the data base
-If you want to change the data base, you can do so via the menu at the top left.
+If you want to import a new version of the data base, you can do so via the menu at the top left.
+Choose `Import data` and select the new data base within the file browser.

 ## Usage
 ### Country selection